devleaks/emitpy-docs/docs/emitpy/Emitpy – Usage Exemple.md

 # REST API

-As an alternative to this python class that can directly be used in python scripts (numerous examples are provided in the `bin` directory), emitpy proposes a very simple direct REST API to execute the very same calls.
+As an alternative to this python class that can directly be used in python scripts (numerous examples are provided in the `bin` directory), Emitpy proposes a very simple direct REST API to execute the very same calls.
 The REST API also has numerous information end points to get, for example, a list of valid aircraft type or fuel vehicle models.
 Those information end points can be used to build user interfaces.
 A Postman file has example of API call and there is also a script of direct calls to the API to exemplify its use.

 # Examples